albertosaurus/rails-audio_glue/README.markdown

 ### Using helpers

-To extend `body` section with custom methods you need to define them in `AudioGlueHelper`, e.g.:
+To extend `body` template section with custom methods you need to define them in `AudioGlueHelper`.
+Usually they are supposed to based upon `file` and `url` methods.

 ```ruby
 module AudioGlueHelper